 Here is an example of lack of communication between a customer and the printing team.
 The customer ordered labels for frozen products, without specifying they would be applied to the product after it has been frozen.
 The customer also sent the exact design he wanted for the label, including the shape that was a very poor choice for the frozen product.
 Though the label was made from the toughest freezer grade material that can withstand extremely low temperatures, it ended up peeling around the edges due to inadequate label shape and the fact that it was applied to an already frozen product that was moist.
 There is no adhesive that could have adhered to a product in such conditions.
 So, the most important thing is communicating with the printing specialists.
 It is important to specify all factors that could affect the label: the product’s storing and handling conditions, its shape, surface and texture, exposure to moisture, UV, extreme temperatures etc.

 These experiences of others are all valid concerns that you probably share with them.
 When you know nothing about freezer labels, it is very easy to assume that there’s not much to choosing one – how hard can it be?

-As you will discover in other sections of the Freezer Labels U, careful consideration of the label substrate, adhesive and storing conditions is the key to choosing a fully satisfying label.
+As you will discover in other sections of the Freezer Labels University, careful consideration of label stock, adhesive and storing conditions is the key to choosing a fully satisfying label.
 With the info we provide here you’ll be able to easily avoid any label accidents.